 2. Try To Understand Where Your Spouse Is Coming From

 - Instead of getting frustrated or feeling like your spouse is controlling, try to understand that it’s just who they are.

 - Look at it from their perspective.
 (Bonus – this will make them more likely to consider your perspective as well!)

 - Remember that their Money Personality is in their DNA.
 You can’t change it, so you have to learn to work with it and respect it.

 3. Acknowledge That Your Spending Is Equally Stressful For Them

 - Spending stresses them out!
 It’s important to take that into consideration.

 - You love each other and desire a good relationship, so you have to work toward understanding each other.

 - Compromise!
 Respect each other’s Money Personalities and Compromise with Purpose.

 So, now you are probably wondering…how do you find that compromise???
 It seems impossible.
 We get it.
-Which is why we teach you exactly how in our Love & Money System…how to feel respected and free to be yourself…no matter how much you like to SPEND and he likes to SAVE.
+Which is why encourage you to start with knowing your Money Personalities.
+Click HERE to get started.